Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 That's a good point.

-And I said, uh Jeffrey, what what what's going on?
+And I said, Jeffrey, what's going on?

-And Trump has never reminded me of Reagan, but I didn't know Reagan.
+And Trump has never reminded me of Reagan, but I didn't know Reagan personally, the way Jeffrey Lord and other people do.

-Uh so I I can't sit here and say that Jeff is wrong.
+So I can't sit here and say that Jeff is wrong.

-The way he he um can do this ability to be in the limelight and almost be celebrity just like Reagan was, and the way the media's attacked him like they attacked Reagan for him being celebrity or uh doofus or you know, whatever they tried labeling Reagan with, you know, unintelligent, and now they're trying to use the same argument with oh, he shouldn't have his finger on the button.
+The way he can do this ability to be in the limelight and almost be celebrity, just like Reagan was, and the way the media has attacked him, like they attacked Reagan for him being celebrity or doofus or whatever they tried labeling Reagan with unintelligent.

-Well, I tell you what it is, and it was true in Reagan, too.
+And it was true in Reagan, too.

 One of the reasons that Reagan was hated, and folks, I'm not throwing that word out lightly.